YCyoon1994/swpp202001/README.md

 - Apr.
 30: [project/optList.md](project/optList.md) contains the list of optimizations discussed so far & LLVM passes that will be helpful for their implementation.

+- May.
+1: We made a FAQ list for the team project document here: [issue 12](https://github.com/snu-sf-class/swpp202001/issues/12)

 ## Assignments

 - Mar.
 19: Assignment 1 is announced.
 See here: https://github.com/aqjune/swpp202001-assn1